People may wonder why we would choose to love Iranians, especially at a time when some of them seem full of ill-will toward the rest of the world.

 Many Iranians who are searching for God are often surprised when they come to realize that it is not so much them searching for God but God searching for them.

 Jesus showed His love by sacrificing His life in order to deal with their sin problem and bring them into a loving relationship with God.

 Most of them know very little about the real Jesus.

 Muslims are taught that Jesus was a great prophet, but they know little about Him.
 They do not understand that He died sacrificially for their sin and rose from the dead to give them eternal life.

 They are among the least reached in the world today.

 Most Iranians have never heard the good news of Christ even once, have never seen a Bible in their language and have no access to a church.

 Muslims are commonly God-conscious.
-Many desire to know God on a personal level and hunger to know more about Jesus Christ.
-This is true of Iranians.
+Many Iranians desire to know God on a personal level and hunger to know more about Jesus Christ.

-Many thousands of them, especially Iranians, have been placing their faith in Christ!
+Many thousands of them are placing their faith in Christ!